Bloodletting, like bad weather, can come at inopportune moments.

-(There’s always a rhythm to neighborhood walks by officials after a high-profile incident – sympathy for the victim and family mixed with a subtle shifting of the onus of crime-solving to the community.)
+(There’s always a rhythm to neighborhood walks by officials after a high-profile incident – sympathy for the victim’s family mixed with a subtle shifting of the onus of crime-solving to the community.)

-As August begins, the city’s 2014 homicide tally has jumped to 120, putting it on course to reach 205 by year’s end if the current spurt in violence recedes to its prior six-month “norm” – or as much as 240 if the killings continue on their July trajectory.
+As August begins, the city’s 2014 homicide tally has jumped to 120, putting it on course to reach 205 by year’s end if the trajectory of killings recedes to its prior six-month “norm,” and as much as 240 if the killings follow the July spree.

-While readily acknowledging that Baltimore’s persistent violence is a complex problem whose solution eludes this writer to be sure – it seems worthwhile to bring some context to the early July story line that homicides were receding to a three-decade low, followed by the rekindling of the “Bulletmore” narrative over the weekend.
+While readily acknowledging that Baltimore’s persistent violence is a complex problem whose solution eludes this writer, it seems worthwhile to bring some context to the early July storyline that homicides were receding to a three-decade low, followed by the rekindling of the “Bulletmore” narrative over the weekend.

 The latest twist arose not only because of McKenzie Elliott’s tragic death, but from the seemingly senseless slaying of a 20-year-old college student the night before in Park Heights as well as the brazen attempt to rob a Whole Foods store that shook residents of tony Harbor East on July 20.

 In a city with as much poverty and physical abandonment as Baltimore, violent crime is something that seems to overwhelm both mayors and police commissioners.
-Their cycle in office is simply too short to sustain long-term plans, which leads them to take credit for victories that can quickly evaporate.
+Their cycle in office is maybe too short to sustain long-term plans, which leads them to take credit for fragile victories that can quickly shatter.

-Meanwhile, citizens are forced to resign themselves to the “normalcy” of violence that goes through periods of calm, then erupts to claim shockingly young victims, but never really seems to get any less nasty.
+Meanwhile, citizens, especially in poorer neighborhoods, must resign themselves to the “normalcy” of violence that goes through periods of calm, only to erupt and claim another young and innocent victim.